 Are pink juices unsafe? well… it depends.

-Pathogens will die if cooked at 62C just like they will at 74F, it might take a bit longer but pasteurization is definitely guaranteed.
-At 62C you can pasteurize pink juices.
+Pathogens will die if cooked at 62C just like they will at 74C, it might take a bit longer at 62C but pasteurization is definitely guaranteed.
 At 74C you can pasteurize the juices and also change its color to the universally appealing and glorious clear state.
 I cooked a whole chicken for 12 hours (there was brine in the bag ensuring the whole chicken was submerged to avoid any issues with uneven cooking or undercooking inside the thorax cavity).
 That’s about 10 hours longer than needed to ensure pasteurization all the way to the core and those juices ran pink everywhere as expected, perfectly pasteurized but perfectly pink juices.
 Collagen denatured too and a ton of it.
 The texture of the meat was very tender and the bone cartilage had softened drastically.
 The stock inside the baggie was rich in gelatine.
 The white meat was pretty much white but the dark meat had that pinkish look as expected.

 The “cook until juices run clear” rule.

-Anyways, it’s been drilled into hour heads (at least mine) and for a good reason that juices should run clear after cooking chicken.
+Anyways, it’s been drilled into our heads and for a good reason that juices should run clear after cooking chicken.
 It’s an easy visual indicator that the chicken has been cooked through and pasteurized.
-It’s a lazy yet effective rule that allow cooks to know when they’ve applied enough heat, achieved pasteurization and it will all be well after eating that deliciously overcooked chicken.
+It’s a lazy yet effective rule that allows cooks to know when they’ve applied enough heat, achieved pasteurization and it will all be well after eating that deliciously overcooked chicken.
 Sous vide cooking relies on a more precise approach to ensuring the food is perfectly safe to eat and this has nothing to do with the color of the juices in cooked chicken.
 It’s all about pasteurization by the numbers, temperature and time.
-I will skip the details but this has all been more than well documented online and in books, etc.
+I will skip the details but this has all been more than well documented online, in books, etc.

 Pink but perfectly pasteurized chicken but still…

-It’s very difficult to sell any of these to most people though.
-Nobody wants to eat slightly pink chicken or see chicken blood on their plates.
+It’s very difficult to sell any of this to most people though.
+Even if science is telling us that those juices are perfectly safe to eat even though they’re pink.
+Nobody wants to eat even slightly pink chicken or see chicken blood on their plates (the horror!).
 That just triggers all kinds of self-preservation alarms in people’s heads.
 Some chicken might contain more myoglobin than others.
-If you brine in an acidic solution that would help the denaturing of myoglobin and hemoglobin so there’s a change that even if cooking sous vide at low temperatures you might have not seen this issue before.
+If you brine the chicken in an acidic solution that could also help the denaturing of myoglobin and hemoglobin so there’s a change that even if cooking sous vide at low temperatures you might have not seen this pink issue before.
 It’s also hard to run into this issue if cooking deboned chicken, or pieces individually as opposed to the whole chicken.
-I also wonder about the myoglobin content of chicken raised on hormone vs free range organic chicken.. happy chicken.
+I also wonder about the myoglobin content of chicken raised on hormone vs free-range organic chicken… happy chicken.
 Anyways, I will keep researching.
 There are so many variables and so many questions.

 What about you? how do you feel?